shahnazumer/AI_RESEARCHER/README.md

 ⚡ Quickstart Example

-Try with a sample topic:
+Try with a sample topic as an example:
 ```bash
 Write me research paper on quantum computing
 ```